PaintForge/paint-forge/README.md

 ## Deploy Instructions:

-1. **Download paint-forge-final-deployment-fix.zip**
+1. **Download paint-forge-production-ready.zip**
 2. **Replace ALL files in your GitHub repository**
 3. **Render will automatically rebuild and succeed**

-⚡ These fixes resolve both the vite configuration and import resolution errors blocking your deployment.
+⚡ These fixes resolve the vite configuration, import resolution, and dependency errors blocking your deployment.